itkinside/ufs/docs/INSTALL.rst

 #.
 Either:

    - Setup your web server.
-WSGI-files for production and development are found in the ``apache`` dir.
+See the dir ``itkufs/wsgi/`` for an WSGI application setup which optionally supports using dependencies from a virtualenv.

-   - Use Django's builtin development web server.
+   - Use Django's builtin development web server, which also use the above WSGI application.

 How to setup